February 25, 2021

-“The exam will allow us to identify skill gaps and partner with ICP Shop Program members to increase their knowledge and application of the Standard,” stated John Kovacik, principal engineer for industrial control panels, energy and power technologies division, UL.
+“The exam will allow us to identify skill gaps and partner with ICP Shop Program members to increase their knowledge and application of the Standard,” stated John Kovacik, principal engineer for industrial control panels, energy and industrial automation, UL.
 “The UL 508A Standard is an ever-changing, dynamic document, reflecting changes in technology and the needs of the marketplace.
 Our customers are hungry for knowledge of the Standard and the MTR program will allow us to assist them in keeping pace with the continuing changes to the Standard.”

 The UL 508A MTR qualification examination and UL 508A eLearning are now available at no cost to current UL 508A industrial control panel shops through the effective date listed for your region in the table shown below.
 The 508A eLearning modules are great for refresher training and also a preparatory for the MTR examination.
 After the effective date for your listed region, individual fees for the eLearning and examination will apply.
 Please refer to your UL subscriber bulletin for access instructions, or contact UL for support using the contact information listed for your region in the table shown below.

 Questions about the MTR qualification examination or program requirements should be directed to your UL field engineer who can engage additional technical resources as needed.
 For all other questions regarding the implementation of the MTR program, please see the table below.

 |Effective Date||Region||For support accessing eLearning or MTR exam||For questions about the MTR program|